LidorErez98/Seminar/README.md

 While the current model has limitations, the study lays the groundwork for future improvements and applications in similar challenging environments.

 ## Files in Repository

+code/: contains the u-net architecture, training and evaluation scripts.

-data/: Contains the dataset used for training and testing.
+data/: contains the training and testing data

-model/: U-Net model architecture and training scripts.

-results/: Evaluation metrics and segmentation results.